Undergraduate Department of

 ISM 4482.
 Mobile Technology Management (3).
 This course explores factors related to the management of the design, implementation, and installation of applications on mobile devices.
 Topics cover issues related to platform size (such as memory, power, screen brightness, and sound capability), implications of connectivity and security problems for management, as well as business opportunities that become available through the use of mobile technology.

 ISM 4545.
 Data Analytics and Mining for Business (3).
-Prerequisites: ISM 4212 and STA 2023 or equivalent.
 This course discusses the most important data analytics and mining techniques to support data-driven decision making and help corporations acquire knowledge from large data sets.
 Specifically, it introduces methods such as clustering, classification, association rule mining, etc. through a hands-on approach using specialized software.

 ISM 4905r.
 Directed Individual Study (1–3).
 May be repeated to twelve semester hours.